 - Hawaiian Islands Land Trust, Oahu Island Advisory Council

 - State v.
 Fields: Should a Declarant's Professed Memory Loss at Trial Satisfy the "Unavailability" Requirement Under Hawaii's Confrontation Clause, with Andrea Ushijima, 34 U. Haw.
-L. Rev. (forthcoming 2014)
+L. Rev. (2012)

 - Maybe She's Born With It?
 Maybe It's Gene Therapy?, with Kiyomi Labuguen, American Journal of Bioethics, Fall 2003